-"Colonel Stoyanov" is the most famous of the so-called satirical songs of Burgas, and perhaps his most popular song in general.
-It hides quite a bit of lyricism despite its crude plot and cynical play on Shakespeare.
+Polkovnik Stoyanov [Colonel Stoyanov] is the most famous of the satirical songs of this man from Burgas, and perhaps his most popular song in general.
+It conceals quite a bit of lyricism despite its crude plot and cynical play on Shakespeare's drama.
 Colonel Stoyanov is a "post-retirement reserve officer", a prestigious position in the context of the socialist regime.
-Democracy since November 10 has taken everything away from the colonel - he is not respected, he has no financial security and - above all - the love of his life has left him.
-His wife Juliet, unlike her husband, managed to adapt to the new order of the times because she "works with a computer" and "knows English"; Juliet is "able" to go every night to her "Romeo" (a climax in the inversion of Shakespeare's model), whom Colonel Stoyanov decides to punish in his own way after conducting an unsuccessful physical altercation with the guards at "Romeo's" villa in the wealthy Sofia district of Boyana:
+Democracy since November 10th has taken everything away from the colonel - he is not respected, he has no financial security and - above all - the love of his life has left him.
+His wife Juliet, unlike her husband, managed to adapt to the new order of the times because she "works with a computer" and "knows English"; Juliet is "able" to go every night to her "Romeo" (a climax in the inverted version of Shakespeare's plot), whom Colonel Stoyanov decides to punish in his own way after conducting an unsuccessful physical altercation with the guards at "Romeo's" villa in the wealthy Sofia district of Boyana: